pegasone/pegasone.github.io/index.md

 <h4>2020-09-24</h4>

-Here is the heat map of <b>Active cases per million</b>, updated today.
+Here is a heat map of <b>Active cases per million</b>, updated today.
 The overall appearance has not changed much from one week ago.
-The closer to yellow the colour of a country on the map, the higher the likelihood that you would find yourself surrounded by people who have tested positive for COVID-19 (molecular test; possibly no clinical manifestation) should you travel to that country in the near future.
+The closer to yellow the colour of a country on the map, the higher the likelihood that you would find yourself surrounded by people who have tested positive for COVID-19 (molecular test; clinical manifestation not implied) should you travel to that country in the near future.

 ![Figure 21](/img/img027.png)